Pilgrims (Plymouth Colony): Settlement

-Construction commenced immediately, with the first common house nearly completed by January 9/19, 20 feet square and built for general use.
+The Pilgrims began construction immediately, with the first common house nearly completed by January 9/19, 20 feet square and built for general use.
 At this point, each single man was ordered to join himself to one of the 19 families in order to eliminate the need to build any more houses than absolutely necessary.
 Each extended family was assigned a plot one-half rod wide and three rods long for each household member, then each family built its own dwelling.
-Supplies were brought ashore, and the settlement was mostly complete by early February.
+They brought supplies ashore, and the settlement was mostly complete by early February.

 When the first house was finished, it immediately became a hospital for the ill Pilgrims.
 Thirty-one of the company were dead by the end of February, with deaths still rising.
-Coles Hill became the first cemetery, on a prominence above the beach, and the graves were allowed to overgrow with grass for fear that the Indians would discover how weakened the settlement had actually become.
+Coles Hill became the first cemetery, on a prominence above the beach, and they allowed grass to overgrow the graves for fear that the Indians would discover how weakened the settlement had actually become.

 Between the landing and March, only 47 colonists had survived the diseases that they contracted on the ship.
 During the worst of the sickness, only six or seven of the group were able to feed and care for the rest.
 In this time, half the Mayflower crew also died.

 William Bradford became governor in 1621 upon the death of John Carver.
 On March 22, 1621, the Pilgrims of Plymouth Colony signed a peace treaty with Massasoit of the Wampanoags.
-The patent of Plymouth Colony was surrendered by Bradford to the freemen in 1640, minus a small reserve of three tracts of land.
-Bradford served for 11 consecutive years, and was elected to various other terms until his death in 1657.
+Bradford surrendered the patent of Plymouth Colony to the freemen in 1640, minus a small reserve of three tracts of land.
+He served as governor for 11 consecutive years, and was elected to various other terms before his death in 1657.

 The colony contained Bristol County, Plymouth County, and Barnstable County, Massachusetts.
 The Massachusetts Bay Colony was reorganized and issued a new charter as the Province of Massachusetts Bay in 1691, and Plymouth ended its history as a separate colony.